hmcts/prl-cos-api/README.md

 This is manage order changes base branch

-Update with master - Respondent dynamic task list with stop representation.
+Update with master - Respondent dynamic task list with stop representations.

 Since Spring Boot 2.1 bean overriding is disabled.
 If you want to enable it you will need to set `spring.main.allow-bean-definition-overriding` to `true`.